 If you only love yourself or feel good about yourself when you look a certain way or weigh a certain amount, I have news for you: That is not loving yourself and it is not healthy!
 It is actually the exact opposite.

 If you don’t learn to love your body, right now, exactly as it is, with the extra weight, flaws and all, you aren’t suddenly going to love your body when you lose the weight either.
 When we do this we put a condition on our self-love and it effects how we treat ourselves and our bodies.
 It effects every single thought we think and choice we make.
 Those healthy habits we are trying to adopt won’t stick either, unless the choices we make are coming from a place of LOVE and a desire to take care of yourself for the right reasons.

-Learning to love and accept my body how it is RIGHT NOW definitely hasn’t been easy, but it’s worth it.
-Over the last two years I’ve been doing the work.
-My thoughts and perspective are changing.
+Learning to love and accept my body how it is RIGHT NOW definitely hasn’t been easy, but it is worth it.
+I have a long way to go, but my thoughts and perspective are changing.
 For the first time ever I am feeling peace around these issues that I’ve struggled with for my entire life and I feel better in my mind and in my body than I ever have.

 This doesn’t mean that I don’t have bad days or that I have this body image stuff all figured out, but I have come a long way and it’s something I’m working on every day.
 It does get easier though and eventually becomes your new normal.

-I challenge you to think about how you talk to yourself, how you feel about yourself and what you believe to be true, especially in regards to your weight and body image.
+Loving yourself doesn’t happen overnight, especially if you’ve been hating yourself for years.
+It’s a process that takes a lot of time, love, compassion, and forgiveness.
+Start small.
+I challenge you to think about and notice how you talk to yourself, how you feel about yourself and what you believe to be true, especially in regards to your weight and body image.

 You are not your weight.